-Jamestown is a small picturesque city in Newport County, Rhode Island.
-Jamestown is home to approximately 5,400 residents and located mainly on Conanicut Island—the second largest island in Narragansett Bay.
+Jamestown is a small picturesque town in Newport County, Rhode Island.
+Jamestown is home to approximately 5,400 residents on Conanicut Island—the second largest island in Narragansett Bay.

 With treelined neighborhoods and water views, Jamestown is an ideal place to live for anyone who enjoys a quiet town with friendly neighbors.
 Downtown Jamestown has shops and restaurants for residents and visitors to enjoy—including many seafood options.